 - Attend regular university courses taught in French.
 Students taking this option must have completed at least six semesters of college-level French (including two classes at the 300 level) prior to departure

-Attend regular university courses taught in English (limited selection).
-Click here to search for UNIL courses by languauge of instruction (be sure to specify "Bachelor" under "Levels").
+- Attend regular university courses taught in English (limited selection).
+Click here to search for UNIL courses by language of instruction (be sure to specify "Bachelor" under "Levels").

-Please see this page on the website of the Registrar for an explanation of how academic credit earned abroad is converted to UR units..
+Please see this page on the website of the Office of the Registrar for an explanation of how academic credit earned abroad is transferred to UR.

 UNIL uses a six-point scale, with 6 the highest grade and 0 the lowest.
 4 is the minimum passing score.